taljuk01/learn-kubernetes-by-doing/README.md

 ## 1 - What is k8s?
 **[Return to topics list](#table-of-contents)**

-- Kubernetes (aka k8s) is an open source container orchestration framework.
+- Kubernetes (aka k8s) is an open-source container orchestration framework.
 - It was originally developed by google
 - It helps you manage containerized applications (be docker containers or some other technology)
 - These applications can be made up of hundreds or maybe thousands of containers in different environments (physical machines, VMs, cloud, etc)